EFL Championship: Historic performance

-Since the restructuring into the Championship in 2004, 57 teams have spent at least one season in the division, including 13 of the 20 teams in the 2025–26 Premier League.
-Cardiff City have spent the longest in the league with 19 seasons.
+Since the restructuring into the Championship in 2004, 57 teams have spent at least one season in the division, including 13 of the 20 teams in the 2026–27 Premier League.
+Cardiff City, Derby County and Queens Park Rangers have spent the longest in the league with 20 seasons.
 The 15-season spell for Ipswich Town between 2004 and 2019 is the longest consecutive spell of any team in the division.
-The teams with the current longest tenure are Bristol City, Preston North End and Queens Park Rangers, who will each have their eleventh consecutive season as a Championship team in the 2025–26 season.
-Norwich City has had six separate spells in the Championship; the most of any team.
+The teams with the current longest tenure are Bristol City, Preston North End and Queens Park Rangers, who each have their twelfth consecutive season as a Championship team in the 2026–27 season.
+Burnley and Norwich City have both had six separate spells in the Championship; the most of any team.
 There have been 13 different winners of the EFL Championship, with eight teams (Burnley, Leeds United, Leicester City, Newcastle United, Norwich City, Reading, Sunderland and Wolverhampton Wanderers) having won it twice.

-Burnley and Norwich City have been promoted out of the Championship on four occasions, with five teams (Fulham, Hull City, Sheffield United, Watford, West Brom) having been promoted on three occasions.
-Rotherham United have been relegated from the Championship the most times on five occasions, with Wigan Athletic having been relegated the second-most times on four occasions and two teams (Barnsley and Charlton Athletic) having been relegated on three occasions.
-14 teams have been both promoted out of and relegated from the Championship.
+Burnley, Hull City and Norwich City have been promoted out of the Championship on four occasions, with four teams (Fulham, Sheffield United, Watford, West Brom) having been promoted on three occasions.
+Rotherham United have been relegated from the Championship the most times on five occasions, with Wigan Athletic having been relegated the second-most times on four occasions and three teams (Barnsley, Charlton Athletic and Sheffield Wednesday) having been relegated on three occasions.
+Fourteen teams have been both promoted out of and relegated from the Championship.